 However, whilst Xander acted like a delighted host (as much as it's possible to do in his parent's basement) and Anya, unsurprisingly, seemed extremely put out at having anyone interrupting her time private time with Xander, Oz was still despondent, only speaking when asked a direct question, and even then only the bare minimum, which was, incredibly, even less than Oz normally volunteered.
 Seeing as how Anya was sulking, Xander and Willow found themselves having to carry the conversation by themselves.
 Understandably, it soon petered out.

-So Willow and Oz headed over to Buffy's dorm, hoping that she would be there (Willow's fairly certain she didn't have a class right now, but who knew with Buffy?) and Willow just slightly lost her temper at Oz's behavior.
+So Willow and Oz headed over to Buffy's dorm, hoping that she would be there (Willow's fairly certain she didn't have a class right now, but who knew with Buffy?) and Willow just slightly lost her temper at Oz's behaviour.
 She knew she shouldn't, that she was being unreasonable, but Willow just couldn't help herself.
 "I know you're normally all laid-back and quiet, but why are you being so... passive?" she snapped.

 Oz didn't answer for a minute, and Willow began to think that he wasn't going to.
-Then he says "I traveled across several continents trying to find a cure.
+Then he says "I travelled across several continents trying to find a cure.
 I wanted to give up so many times, but I didn't.
 Because I wanted to come back here.
 To you.
 But never did it occur to me that you might move on, that you might've changed.
 So I come back and it's like there isn't a me-shaped hole, you know?"